 A. Students who are found to have violated the School's Code of Conduct and Discipline Policy may be subject to the following penalties, either alone or in combination.
-The school personnel identified after each penalty are authorized to impose that penalty, consistent with the student's right to due process.
+After each violation, administration is authorized to impose the appropriate discipline, consistent with the student's right to due process.

-- Oral Warning any member of the school staff (Level 1, 2, and 3 Infractions) - Written Warning -security, coaches, counselors, teachers, administrators (Level 1, 2 and 3 Infractions) - Written Notification to Parent -counselors, teachers, administrators (Level 1, 2 and 3 Infractions) - Detention teachers, administrators (Level 1, 2, 3 and 4 Infractions) - Suspension from Athletic Participation coaches, administrators (Level 1, 2, 3 and 4 Infractions) - Suspension from Social or Extracurricular Activities activity director, administrators (Level 1, 2, 3 and 4 Infractions) - Suspension of Other Privileges -administrators (Level 1, 2, 3 and 4 Infractions) - Removal from Classroom by Teacher teachers, administrators (Level 1, 2, 3 and 4 Infractions) - Removal from School by Principal (remainder of one School Day) principal (Level 2 and 3 Infractions) - In-school Suspension (five days or less) administrators (Level 3 and 4 Infractions)
+- Oral Warning any member of the school staff (Level 1, 2, and 3 Infractions) - Written Warning any member of the school staff(Level 1, 2 and 3 Infractions) - Written Notification to Parent -counselors, teachers, administrators (Level 1, 2 and 3 Infractions) - • - Suspension from Athletic Participation coaches, administrators (Level 1, 2, 3 and 4 Infractions) - Suspension from Social or Extracurricular Activities administrators (Level 1, 2, 3 and 4 Infractions) - Suspension of Other Privileges administrators (Level 1, 2, 3 and 4 Infractions)

-- Short-term (five days or less) Suspension from School principal, Board of Trustees (Level 3 and 4 Infractions)

-- Long-term (more than five days) Suspension from School -principal, Board of Trustees (Level 3, 4, and 5 Infractions)

-- Expulsion from School-Board of Trustees (Level 4 and 5 Infractions)
+- • - Removal from School (remainder of one School Day) administrators (Level 2 and 3 Infractions) - • - Short-term (9 days or less) Suspension from School administrators (Level 3 and 4 Infractions) - Long-term (more than ten days) Suspension from School -principal and Executive Director (Level 3, 4, and 5 Infractions) - Expulsion from School-Principal and Executive Director and reported to Board of Trustees (Level 4 and 5 Infractions)

-- B. The following is a non-exhaustive list of other responses and supports that may be used in conjunction with the disciplinary responses for each level of infraction:
+B. The following is a non-exhaustive list of other responses and supports that may be used in conjunction with the disciplinary responses for each level of infraction:

 - Referral to Support Services Team

 - Intervention by mental health staff

 - Individual/group counseling

 - Conflict resolution

 - Peer mediation

 - Development of individual behavior contract

 - Restitution

 - Short-term behavioral progress reports

 - Community service (with parental consent)

 - Transfer (with parental consent)

 - Guidance Conference

 - Referral to a Community Based Organization (CBO)

 - Mentoring Program

 - Academic sanctions for a scholastic dishonesty infraction only

 - Referral to appropriate substance abuse counseling services